Azure-Samples/active-directory-b2c-javascript-nodejs-webapi/README.md

   - ms-graph
   - azure-active-directory
   - azure-active-directory-b2c
-name: A sample demonstrating how to protect a Node.js web API with Azure AD B2C using the Passport.js library
 urlFragment: active-directory-b2c-javascript-nodejs-webapi
 description: "This sample demonstrates a JavaScript SPA application calling a Node.js Web Api that is secured using Azure AD B2C"
 ---